Current research projects /Completed research projects /

 A brainwave is an electrical impulse in the brain – the transmission of a signal from one cell to the next.
 The size of brainwaves is an indication of how much the cells are communicating.

 Straight after a brain injury, brainwaves become much flatter than usual.
-However, over the next several weeks, they subsequently become much bigger than usual.
-It is thought that these extra-large brainwaves are compensating for the reduced brainwaves straight after the injury and may be a natural repair mechanism.
-There is support for this from animal studies where it has been shown that bringing back brainwaves sets the brain working properly again.
+The way that they then recover may reflect natural repair mechanisms.
+This is supported by animal studies that have shown that bring back brainwaves sets the brain working properly again.

 Related projects